 Thinking about increasing your income often feels like something that someone else controls, whether it’s a boss, a client, or a customer.
 On the flip side, the potential for earning income is much greater than managing the dollars you already have and growing your income has the most impact on your financial success.

 With that in mind, below are some steps you can take to start focusing on systematically increasing your income in 2016:

 - Put together a 12-month cash flow projection

 As an entrepreneur, we have to get out of the mindset of thinking of our income as month to month.
 Income ebbs and flows each month depending on marketing, holidays, the weather, almost anything really.
-A true way to gauge how well your business can do is to project your potential income for the next year.
+According to Andy Defrancesco, a true way to gauge how well your business can do is to project your potential income for the next year.

 This is where a 12-month cash flow projection comes in.
 You can download a sample template here, but the basic premise is this: you record the income you expect to receive on gigs you already have, products you expect to sell based on past sales, and other income sources you can mostly count on.

 Then you do a little goal setting and stretch your sales projections to what you think you can grow to.
 Yes, this will feel like guessing and yes, it may or may not come true, but by putting numbers down to paper, you have giving yourself a concrete amount to strive for.
 Your resourceful brain will fill in how to get to that number.